Continuous-time Markov-switching GARCH Process with Robust and Efficient State Path and Volatility Estimation: Introduction

+To fill the methodological gap and respond to the practical needs, we propose a COntinuous-time Markov-switching GARCH process, COMS-GARCH for short.
+The COMS-GARCH model employs the L\'{e}vy process to model volatility within each different state and the continuous-time hidden Markov chain to model switching between states.
+For inferences about the COMS-GARCH parameters, we propose a Gibbs sampler in the Bayesian framework.
+For maximum a posterior (MAP) estimation on the state path and volatilities, we develop a computational procedure with a multi-path sampling scheme and the Bernoulli noise injection (NI) to accelerate the optimization and improve the robustness of the predicted state path and volatilities.
+We provide theoretical justifications to the employment of the Bernoulli NI, which includes ensemble learning of the state path and lowered sensitivity of the objective function to small random external perturbation in the TS.

+The proposed COMS-GARCH process can be used to analyze multi-state irregularly spaced TS, estimate the historical volatilities, identify an optimal state path, and forecast volatilities and states.
+Though there exist simple and model-free approaches such as realized volatility to estimate the historical volatility, these methods cannot systematically identify different volatility states.
+In addition, for some TS, such as the HRV TS and seismic wave TS, it may not be meaningful to calculate aggregate measures across time points to calculate the realized volatilities.
+Though the existing MS-GARCH model can also be used for identify different volatility regimens, it cannot analyze irregularly spaced TS.
+Finally, we expect the estimated state path and historical volatilities via our proposed COMS-GARCH model to be more robust, largely due to the computational procedure we design specifically for obtaining the MAP estimation of the state path and volatilities.

-To the best of our knowledge, we are the first to propose the COMS-GARCH model and apply the Bernoulli NI to estimate the continuous-time volatility process to improve generalizability and robustness of the learned model and to speed up computation.
-In what follows, we first introduce the COMS-GARCH process in Section \ref{sec:comsgarch}, and the CROPS procedure in Section \ref{sec:crops}, including forecast through the COMS-GARCH model and Bernoulli NI rate selection via cross-validation.
-We validate and showcase the properties of the CROPS procedure in 3 simulation studies in Section \ref{sec:simulation} and apply the COMS-GARCH process and the CROPS procedure to a real currency exchange rate data set in Section \ref{sec:case}.
-The paper concludes in Section \ref{sec:discussion} with some final remarks.
+In what follows, we introduce the COMS-GARCH process in Sec \ref{sec:comsgarch} and the inferential approach and computational algorithm in Sec \ref{sec:inference}, including the Bernoulli noise injection technique and its the theoretical properties, and forecasting through the COMS-GARCH model.
+We demonstrate the applications of the COMS-GARCH process and the proposed computational procedure via the simulation studies in Sec \ref{sec:simulation}, a real currency exchange rate TS and a real blood volume amplitude TS in Sec \ref{sec:case}.
+The paper concludes in Sec \ref{sec:discussion} with some final remarks.